ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-It is a set of statistical tools intended for the setting in which we have only a set of features $X1, X2, . . . , Xp$ measured on $n$ observations.
-We are not interested in prediction, because we do not have an associated response variable $Y$.
+It is a set of statistical tools intended for the setting in which we have only a set of features $X1, X2, . . . , Xp$measured on$n$observations.
+We are not interested in prediction, because we do not have an associated response variable$Y$.
 Rather, the goal is to discover interesting patterns in the measurements on $X1, X2, . . . , X_p$

 </details>